cbdavis/RSemanticMediaWikiBot/README.md

 pageTextread(title="MyWikiPage", bot)

 #set the text on the page
+edit(title="MyWikiPage",
-edit(title="MyWikiPage", text="this is the new page text", bot, summary="this is a very important edit")
+     text="this is the new page text",
+     bot,
+     summary="my edit summary")
 </pre>